 Rehab centers utilize a variety of addiction treatment approaches.
-Many models for addiction treatment were founded in the early to mid-1900s and have been continuously modified to suit the needs of today’s rehab patients.
-The Minnesota Model of addiction treatment is another model that rehab centers like Clearbrook Massachusetts have based their rehab programs on.
-We’re sharing some insight on the Minnesota Model and how we incorporate it at our rehab facility.
+Many models for substance abuse treatment were founded in the early to mid-1900s and have been continuously modified to suit the needs of today’s patients.
+The Minnesota Model of addiction treatment is another major form of care that our Massachusetts inpatient drug rehab utilizes in its services.
+We’re sharing some insight on the Minnesota Model and how we incorporate it at our facility.

 Components of the Minnesota Model of Addiction Treatment

 The individual components of the Minnesota Model approach may vary depending on the person; however, the program follows a basic structure.
 Having an organized but adaptable addiction treatment method is important when treating people with different types of substance abuse disorders.

 Medically Assisted Detox

 For most individuals with severe drug and alcohol use disorders, medically monitored detox is the first step of care.
 Detox is led by medical personnel – including doctors and nurses – who are licensed and trained to administer medication and other treatments to help mitigate the discomfort and risks of withdrawal symptoms.
 Our Clearbrook rehab in Massachusetts offers various types of drug detox programs to support individuals with addictions to substances like alcohol, prescription drugs, and illicit drugs.

 The Minnesota Model of addiction treatment also focuses on the psychological aspect of substance abuse.
 Dependence has as much to do with the mind as it does with the body.
 In most, if not all, cases, drug and alcohol addiction are linked to mental and emotional struggles, ranging from stress and trauma to mental illness.